 Intermittent Contamination of Drinking Water Sources

 How Drinking Water is Recontaminated

-• Contaminated surface water runoff enters wells and surface water drinking water sources
+- Contaminated surface water runoff enters wells and surface water drinking water sours

-Rainfall also can cause fecal contamination of water from land surface run-off or storm drains carry contamination to surface water sources or supplies, such as rivers, lakes and ponds.
+Rainfall and flooding also can cause fecal contamination of water from land surface run-off or storm drains carry contamination to surface water sources or supplies, such as rivers, lakes and ponds.

 The frequency of retesting contaminated water depends on the vulnerabilities of the water source and supply system, as some water systems and sources are more stable and better protected and maintained than others.

 Quantified microbial water quality tests are particularly useful if water sources are at risk of intermittent contamination.
 Quantified testing methods are much more useful from a health risk estimation point of view to make more informed decisions about water safety.
 It is critical to know the concentration of E. coli in a water sample to determine the magnitude of health risk from the water.

 Data obtained from quantified tests helps prioritize corrective actions for water supplies at risk of intermittent contamination, such as improving or increasing treatment or finding a higher quality water source.
 Quantified water quality data helps determine the most effective use of water resources and provides quantitative evidence to make decisions about treating contaminated water sources in the most effective ways.